HEC-FDA User Interface

 Study Tree

 We'll use the study creation workflow for demonstration purposes.
-After creating a new study, the study tree will populate with the HEC-FDA study elements, as in the image below.
+After creating a new study, the Study Tree (in the Study Pane) will populate with the HEC-FDA study elements, as in the image below.

 Import Study Data